 Kardamyli to Kalamata

 As you’d expect, Kalamata offers plenty for the foodie – but there’s much more to enjoy.
 Some highlights include excellent museums such as the Archeological Museum of Messenia, as well as a few beautiful and relaxing beaches to laze about on.
-The Victoria G Karelias collection of Greek Costumes is particularly worth a visit and considered one of the best costume collections in the world.
+The is particularly worth a visit and considered one of the best costume collections in the world.

 Ancient Messini is around 20kms from Kalamata and is one of the most important ancient sites in Greece.
 It is very well preserved and includes an incredible amphitheater and impressive stadium as well as a small but very good museum.